gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 in a foreign land.
 <!-- 28 -->

-## Chapter XVIII: The synod of Armagh.
+## Chapter XVIII: The synod of Armagh

 After these events, a synod of all the clergy of Ireland was convoked at Armagh, in which the arrival of the foreigners in the island was the subject of long debates and much deliberation.
 At length it was